Ramachari

-Ramachari – Eedo Pedda Goodachari is a 2013 Indian Telugu-language comedy film directed by Eshwar.
+Ramachari – Eedo Pedda Goodachari is a 2013 Indian Telugu-language comedy film directed by G. Eshwar Reddy.
 A remake of C.I.D.
 Moosa, the film stars Venu Thottempudi and Kamalinee Mukherjee.
 The film was released on 17 May 2013.
 After the failure of this film, Venu Thottempudi took a break from acting.

 Soundtrack

 The soundtrack was composed by Mani Sharma.